Skip to main content

 All Saints' Day

-Cantonal holiday in 15 cantons: Aargau, Appenzell Innerrhoden, Fribourg, Glarus, Jura, Lucerne, Nidwalden, Obwalden, St. Gallen, Solothurn, Schwyz, Ticino, Uri, Valais and Zug.
+Cantonal holiday in 14 cantons: Appenzell Innerrhoden, Fribourg, Glarus, Jura, Lucerne, Nidwalden, Obwalden, St. Gallen, Solothurn (except the Bucheggberg district), Schwyz, Ticino, Uri, Valais and Zug.
+In Aargau it applies only in Catholic districts.
 Catholic feast honouring all saints, known and unknown.

 Falls on a weekend — no substitute day off.